 - To make Cake: Using an electric mixer, cream together the butter, peanut butter and vanilla in a large bowl for 1-2 minute.
 Beat until completely smooth.

 - Add granulated sugar and brown sugar.
 Beat until fluffy and combined on medium-high for 2-3 minutes.

 - Add the eggs one at a time beating well after each addition.

 - In a separate medium bowl, use a whisk to sift together the flour, baking powder and salt.
 Lower the speed of the mixer to medium-low add the sifted dry ingredients alternately with the buttermilk beginning and ending with flour.

-- After all has been added, scrape the sides of the bowl then beat for 1 minute or just until fully combined.
+- After all has been added, scrape the sides of the bowl then beat for around 1 minute or just until fully combined.

 - By hand, mix-in the chopped Reese's cups, milk chocolate and peanut butter chips.
 (Reserve 1/2 cup of chopped Reese's for garnishing)

 - Spread evenly into the bundt pan.
-Bounce on the counter a few times to settle the batter.
+Bounce on the counter to settle the batter.

 - Place into the oven and bake for 1 hr 15 to 1 hr 30 minutes OR until a tester inserted into the center comes back clean.
 Check halfway through baking and lay a piece of aluminum foil on top to prevent over browning, if needed.